vintlang/vintlang/repl/docs/en/arrays.md

 ## Array Methods

-Arrays in Nuru have several built-in methods:
+Arrays in vint have several built-in methods:

 ### idadi()